 A not-so-quick summary: I've been a Netflix DVD subscriber since 2005, using the subscription service as a resource to research the history of Christmas in TV episodes, specials and movies.
 When I received the first DVD in the mail, I noticed that the paper envelopes had an unusual texture.
-I'm a crafty person so I began setting aside the portion of the envelope that is intended to be discarded.
+I'm a crafty person and I began setting aside the portion of the envelope that is intended to be discarded for a future project.
 Thirteen years later, I've saved over 1,500 envelope fronts.
-Earlier this year, I saw that the DVD subscription service of Netflix is celebrating their 20th anniversary and were looking for interesting subscriber stories.
+Earlier this year, I saw that the DVD subscription service of Netflix is celebrating their 20th anniversary and they were looking for interesting subscriber stories.
 I thought to myself, "I'm interesting!" so I shared with them about my collection of envelope fronts.
-DVD Netflix responded and asked me what I wanted to do with the collection and told them I had a dream of using the unusual paper to create wearable art--perhaps a dress for Halloween.
+DVD Netflix responded and asked me what I wanted to do with the collection and I told them I had a dream of using the unusual paper to create wearable art--perhaps a dress.
 They loved the idea so that's where we're at!
-DVD Netflix is sponsoring the dress to feature on their social media platforms.
+DVD Netflix is sponsoring the dress to be featured on their social media platforms.

 |Yes--I have more than 1.500 of these red envelope fronts.
 But I'm still a subscriber so I get more in the mail each week!|

 Thank you for your interest in the dress and for following along with my adventure on this project.
 Please check back often to follow along with the process.
-The dress will be revealed in October 2018--so don't miss it!
+The dress will be revealed November 15th, 2018--so don't miss it!

 |Celebrating the morning Hertz accepted the assignment!|